gbvbahia01/Spring-Batch-Thread-ItemReader-Stuck/README.md

 ### TEST Environment
 After all implementation is time to test.
 I pull up my project in TEST environment and start to send requests.
 Testing multiples scenarios, with 1, 2 and 3 pods.
-In all cases we do NOT have any problem.
+In all cases we did NOT have any problem.
 The goal of 200 information per minute was achieved easily.

-This application starts with the same scenario I got in TEST:
+This application starts with the same scenario I had in TEST:
 ![TEST](https://github.com/gbvbahia01/Spring-Batch-Threads-Monitor/blob/main/src/main/resources/docs/threads_not_stuck.png)

 #### This image shows that: